 However, because of the strong electromagnetic interference (EMI) inside transformer tanks and short circuit potential, the current commercially available sensors such as piezoelectric acoustic sensors, can only be installed outside of transformers.
 They thus offer indirect or delayed information.

 Fiber optic sensors made from dielectric materials, such as fused-silica glass, are excellent candidates for on-line and real-time monitoring.
 Indeed, besides their small size and lightweight, they offer unique advantages such as immunity to electromagnetic interferences, high-sensitivity, stability, repeatability, durability against extreme environments, and fast response.
 And they can be submerged in transformer mineral oil or SF6 gas.

 Such fiber-optic sensors can be used to measure various physical parameters like temperature, current, pressure, acceleration, refractive index of the insulating medium, moisture content in the oil, and a host of other applications.

 Moreover, fiber-optic sensors have the great potential of multiplexing which means that distributed electrical and thermal fault detection could be achieved with a single signal conditioner, providing the temperature profile of the winding and enabling the localization of the partial discharge origin.

-SEDI-ATI has developed built-in sensors consisting in optical fiber cables made of multimode silica glass optical fibers.
+SEDI-ATI has developed built-in sensors consisting of optical fiber cables made of multimode silica glass optical fibers.
 They are placed inside the transformer tank.
-An in-line hermetic fiber optic feedthrough on the transformer tank wall allow to safely pass the fiber optic sensor through the tank wall without affecting the insulation integrity of the transformer.
+An inline hermetic fiber optic feedthrough on the transformer tank wall allows to safely pass the fiber optic sensor through the tank wall without affecting the insulation integrity of the transformer.